VoxeLibre/VoxeLibre/mods/ITEMS/mcl_signs/API.md

 It's a UTF-8 encoded text file that contains metadata for all supported characters.
-Despite its file extension and the theoretical possibility of opening it in a spreadsheet editor, it's still plaintext values separated with `\t` (tab idents).
-The separated values are _columns_, and the lines they are located at are _cells_.
-1 cell and 3 columns per character:
+Despite its file extension and the theoretical possibility of opening it in a spreadsheet editor, it's still plaintext values separated by `\t` (tab idents).
+The separated values are _columns_, and the lines they are located at are _rows_.
+It's customary that different character sets are separated with an empty line for readability.

+The format expects 1 row with 3 columns per character:

 * **Column 1:** The literal (as-is) glyph.
 Only [precomposed characters](https://en.wikipedia.org/wiki/Precomposed_character) are supported
 * **Column 2:** Name of the texture file for this character minus the ".png"